 We offer any school the following Career Guidance options for their pupils;

-- One to one guidance.
+- Firstly, one to one guidance.

-- Group workshops.
+- Secondly, group workshops.

 - Strengths, interests and ability testing.

 - Detailed personal profile reports and feedback.

 - Ongoing support.